C. R. W. Nevinson: Early life

-Richard Nevinson was born in Hampstead, one of the two children, and the only son, of the war correspondent and journalist Henry Nevinson and the suffrage campaigner and writer Margaret Nevinson.
+Christopher Richard Wynne Nevinson was born in Hampstead, one of the two children, and the only son, of the war correspondent and journalist Henry Nevinson and the suffrage campaigner and writer Margaret Nevinson.
+He was always known as Richard to his friends.
 Educated at Shrewsbury and Uppingham, which he hated, Nevinson went on to study at the St John's Wood School of Art.
-Inspired by seeing the work of Augustus John, he decided to attend the Slade School of Art, part of University College, London.
+Inspired by seeing the work of Augustus John, he decided to attend the Slade School of Art, part of University College London.
 There his contemporaries included Mark Gertler, Stanley Spencer, Paul Nash, Maxwell Gordon Lightfoot, Adrian Allinson and Dora Carrington.
 Gertler was, for a time, his closest friend and influence, and they formed for a short while a group known as the Neo-Primitives, being deeply influenced by the art of the early Renaissance.
 Gertler and Nevinson subsequently fell out when they both fell in love with Carrington.
 Whilst at the Slade, Nevinson was advised by the Professor of Drawing, Henry Tonks, to abandon thoughts of an artistic career.
 This led to a lifelong bitterness between the two, and frequent accusations by Nevinson, who had something of a persecution complex, that Tonks was behind several imagined conspiracies against him.

 After leaving the Slade, Nevinson studied at the Academie Julian in Paris throughout 1912 and 1913 and also attended the Cercle Russe.
 In Paris, he met Vladimir Lenin and Pablo Picasso, shared a studio with Amedeo Modigliani, became acquainted with Cubism and also met the Italian Futurists Marinetti and Gino Severini.
 Back in London he became friends with the radical writer and artist Wyndham Lewis.
 When Wyndham Lewis founded the short-lived Rebel Art Centre, which included Edward Wadsworth and Ezra Pound, Nevinson also joined.
 In March 1914 he was among the founder members of the London Group.
 In June 1914 he published, in several British newspapers, with Marinetti, a manifesto for English Futurism called Vital English Art.
 Vital English Art denounced the "passéiste filth" of the London art scene, declared Futurism as the only way of representing the modern, machine age and proclaimed its role in the vanguard of British art.
 Lewis was offended that Nevinson had attached the name of the Rebel Arts Centre to the manifesto without asking him or anyone else in the group.
 Lewis immediately founded the Vorticists, an avant garde group of artists and writers from which Nevinson was excluded, though he devised the title for the Vorticists' magazine, BLAST.